 Guides vs Challenges: What’s Right for My Organization?

-Are you considering leveraging the Explore platform to enhance visitor engagement but unsure whether you need a Guide or a Challenge?
+Are you considering leveraging Explore to enhance visitor engagement but unsure whether you need a Guide or a Challenge?
 Let's break down the key differences between the two features to help you make an informed decision.

 Guides

 A Guide is a curated list of places accompanied by a corresponding map.
-You have the flexibility to add unlimited places to a guide, and with our Google Places integration, all place data, including images, is automatically pulled in.
+You have the flexibility to add unlimited places to a Guide, and with our Google Places integration, all place data, including images, is automatically pulled in.
 Creating Guides is a breeze and can be done within minutes.
 Once created, Guides can be easily shared via QR codes or links.
 They are mobile-friendly and location-aware, allowing visitors to navigate seamlessly and explore your Guide while in-market.

 Guides are the perfect tool for creating trails, itineraries, and curated maps that require very little maintenance.
 With our Guide Creator AI tool, you can create Guides in seconds with the power of Generative AI.
 Some example Guides are Go Camp’s A Road Trip From Yosemite to Death Valley and Visit Grapevine's A Day in the Christmas Capital of Texas.